10 Best Things To Do In Balikpapan: Explore Nature, Adventure, Culture, And Local Delights

 Photo: consigliere ivan / Wikimedia Commons

-Location: Jalan Jenderal Sudirman, Balikpapan
+Location: Jalan Jenderal Sudirman, city center, Balikpapan

 3. Visit The Monpera Monument